The ABC Data Exchange

 Data Visualization

-Residents with a Bachelor’s Degree or Higher (Forsyth County, 2021)
+Residents with an Associate’s Degree or Higher (Forsyth County, 2023)

 Use the dropdown menu below to view data on different groups.